 banning order has the same meaning as in the Corporations Act 2001.

-serious criminal offence means an offence for which, if the act or omission had taken place in the Jervis Bay Territory, a person would have been be liable, on first conviction, to imprisonment for a period of not less than 5 years.
+serious criminal offence means an offence for which, if the act or omission had taken place in the Jervis Bay Territory, a person would be liable, on first conviction, to imprisonment for a period of not less than 5 years.

 Note: Jervis Bay Territory is mentioned because it is a jurisdiction in which the Commonwealth has control over the criminal law.